Djeeb/cuda-tests/projects_pytorch/SVRG_nnet/README.md

 #### **Results**

-We tried two different approaches : one with 2 passes per W tild updated, one with 5 passes per W tild updated (i.e. `m=2` or `m=5`).
+We tried two different approaches : one with 2 passes per W tilde updated, one with 5 passes per W tilde updated (i.e. `m=2` or `m=5`).
 As there is no proper theory of what could be the best learning rate in SVRG research paper, we tried different learning rates.
 Here are the results :